 - Connectable to Turbo HD and analog cameras; - Supports UTC (Coaxitron) protocol for connecting camera over coax; - Connectable to AHD cameras; - Connectable to HDCVI cameras; - Connectable to IP cameras; - The analog signal inputs including Turbo HD, AHD, HDCVI, and CVBS can be automatically recognized without configuration; - Each channel supports dual-stream.
-And sub-stream supports up to WD1 resolution; - -E(LTD83XXK-ET/ LTD84XXK-EA/ LTD83XXM-ET) series DVR support up to 4 MP lite resolution of all the channels; - LTD85XXK-ST and LTD85XXK-DT 4CH series DVR support up to 5 MP resolution of all the channels; - For -S(LTD85XXK-ST/ LTD84XXK-ST/ LTD92XXK-ST) and -D(LTD85XXK-DT) series DVR, 5 MP long distance transmission can be enabled for the analog cameras; - Independent configuration for each channel, including resolution, frame rate, bit rate, image quality, etc.; - The minimum frame rate for main stream and sub-stream is 1 fps; - Encoding for both video stream and video & audio stream; audio and video synchronization during composite stream encoding; - Supports enabling H.265+/H.264+ to ensure high video quality with lowered bit rate; - H.265 Pro+/H.265 Pro/H.265/H.264+/H.264 encoding for the main stream, and H.265/H.264 encoding for the sub-stream of analog cameras; - Connectable to H.265 and H.264 IP cameras; - For -S/-D(>4CH) series DVR, if the video encoding is H.264 or H.265, when 8 MP signal input is connected, H.264+ or H.265+ is disabled.
+And sub-stream supports up to WD1 resolution; - For -ET series DVR support up to 4 MP lite resolution of all the channels; - For -ST more than 8CH series DVR support up to 8 MP resolution of all the channels; - 5 MP long distance transmission can be enabled for the analog cameras (Except -ET series); - Independent configuration for each channel, including resolution, frame rate, bit rate, image quality, etc.; - The minimum frame rate for main stream and sub-stream is 1 fps; - Encoding for both video stream and video & audio stream; audio and video synchronization during composite stream encoding; - Supports enabling H.265+/H.264+ to ensure high video quality with lowered bit rate; - H.265 Pro+/H.265 Pro/H.265+/H.265/H.264+/H.264 encoding for the main stream, and H.265/H.264 encoding for the sub-stream of analog cameras; - Connectable to H.265 and H.264 IP cameras; - For -ST more than 8CH series DVR, if the video encoding is H.264 or H.265, when 8 MP signal input is connected, H.264+ or H.265+ is disabled.
 If the video encoding is H.264+ or H.265+, when 8 MP signal input is connected, the video encoding will change to H.264 or H.265 automatically, and H.264+ or H.265+ is disabled; - Defog level, night to day sensitivity, day to night sensitivity, IR light brightness, day/night mode, and WDR switch configurable for the connected analog cameras supporting these parameters; - 4 MP/5 MP signal switch for the supported analog cameras; - Watermark technology.